-Primary School students (years 3-6) will engage with our Museum Educator while learning about a few of the diverse creatures that live in our oceans; from the smallest to the largest, from producers to predators.
+Primary School students (years 1-6) will engage with our Museum Educator while learning about some of the diverse creatures that live in our oceans; from the smallest to the largest, from producers to predators.
 We also highlight plankton, their superpowers and the important role they play in all ocean food webs.

+Book into this interactive Zoom Webinar here.
 Before this session, teachers will be emailed a printable activity sheet for students to cut out before we start.
-Alternatively students can use post it notes or blank paper to draw their own food webs during the class.
+Alternatively students can use post it notes or blank paper to draw their own food webs during the session.

 You can also let us know if there are any other topics you would like to see by completing a short survey here.